Mate2xo/.vsVim/README.md

   * Documentation: `:help ale`
 * Autocompletion : [deoplete](https://github.com/Shougo/deoplete.nvim)
   * [Language-Client-neovim](https://github.com/autozimu/LanguageClient-neovim) is used to connect deoplete and Language Servers
-  * Javascript LSP use javascript-typescript-langserver npm package, and will be installed with Language-Client-Neovim
+  * Javascript LSP use javascript-typescript-langserver [npm](https://www.npmjs.com/get-npm) package, and will be installed with Language-Client-Neovim
   * [Neosnippet](https://github.com/Shougo/neosnippet.vim) adds snippets for many languages.
 Use `<Ctrl-K>` to expand the selected suggestion in the popup while typing.

 ## What's next

-* Find a way to make Fzf work not only for files names, but also files content
 * Make auto-completion less clunky : in certain cases, suggestions have nothing to do with the context (especially `<Ctrl-X><Ctrl-O>` command.
 Especially useful for `lite` branches of this repo.
 Maybe switch to CoC?
 * Get full compatibilty with Neovim (should be ok for most things, give me some feedback if I can update something)